Asalha Puja Day & Buddhist Lent Day in Thailand

 Alcohol Sales on Thai Buddhist Holidays

-Sales of alcohol are prohibited on religious holidays, from midnight to midnight (24 hours!).
-This incorporates not only the shops but also the pubs and bars.
+Alcohol sales are prohibited on religious holidays, from midnight to midnight (24 hours!).
+This includes not only the shops but also the pubs and bars.

 Also, Alcohol E-commerce sales and delivery are now 100% Prohibited in Thailand.